navapbc/tf-ecs-example/README.md

 ### Service Terraform

 The terraform template for our service is [here](templates/basic-app).
 In the demo, you will be deploying from a config file using that template.
 The service takes the target group arn and cluster name as input.
 This is how AWS knows where your containers should run and which load balancer they should attach to.
+Again, the template allows you to create multiple "copies" of the service (e.g. one for the "staging" vpc and another for "production").

 ### Example Docker App

 We've provided a simple example app [here](basic-app/).
 The primary purpose of the application is to showcase the use of AWS Parameter store.
 Being able to provide your running application with config parameters and secrets is an essential pattern that we cover in the demo.

+## Application config

+We've provided a pattern in the demo for providing key configuration parameters via AWS Parameter Store.
+This is an essential need for providing secrets (e.g. database passwords) to the application runtime.
+The basic pattern involves providing the values in the unix environment of the docker container which is from the [Twelve-Factor App pattern](https://12factor.net/config).
+Though secrets should not be checked in to the repo, we've found that non-secret configuration elements (e.g. upstream urls or feature flags) are often best maintained in code.
+We did not demonstrate that in the demo.
+You could certainly push all of your configuration values into the parameter store but one could also, for example, include configuration parameters in the terraform [service configuration](templates/basic-app/ecs-tasks/app.json) as well.

 ### The demo